 Cook Pasta

 After laying the foundation for most of our flavors, it’s time to mix in the pasta.
-Stir it in well, then follow up with the diced tomatoes and stock.
+Stir it in well, then follow up with the diced tomatoes and beef or chicken broth.

 Smooth the top of the pot out so that the pasta is almost fully submerged in liquid.
 Bring to a boil, then reduce to a medium heat to maintain a gentle simmer.
 Cover with a fitted lid and let cook for about 8-10 minutes.